 What is Course Resource Lists?

 Course Resource Lists is an update to the Library's course reserve system that integrates with your Blackboard course site.
-It is the most effective way for faculty and instructors to utilize the library's online and print resources in your class while also enabling them to pull in resources from anywhere on the web.
-Course Resource Lists provides students with quick and easy access to course materials from a variety of devices.
+It is the most effective way for faculty and instructors to utilize the library's online and print resources in your class while also enabling you to integrate resources from anywhere on the web.